ParaCoToUl/noarr-structures/docs/Signature.md

 	static constexpr bool zzz = sizeof...(RetSigs);
 	// Alternatively, reconstruct dep_function_sig<Dim, RetSigs...> and use its static members: using orig_sig = noarr::dep_function_sig<Dim, RetSigs...>;
-	using elem_3_sig = typename orig_sig::template ret_sig<3>; // extract the third element - this is an example, there will usually be some computation instead of just 3
+	using elem_3_sig = typename orig_sig::template ret_sig<3>; // Extract the third element - this is an example, there will usually be some computation instead of just 3
 };

 template<class ValueType>